libra/website/docs/move-overview.md

     let sender: address;

     // Remove the earmarked coin resource published under `earmarked_coin_address`.
-    // If there is resource of type T published under the address, this will fail. t = move_from<T>(move(earmarked_coin_address));
+    // If there is a resource of type T published under the address, this will fail. t = move_from<T>(move(earmarked_coin_address));

     t_ref = &t;